The Neverending Story of the Eternal Wormhole and the Noisy Sycamore

-Susskind sheds some light on the ER = EPR traversable wormhole \cite{Susskind1}: “It is especially interesting that if Tom encounters objects during his passage from Alice’s side to Bob’s side, his experiences may be recorded in his memory.
+In 2017 Susskind shed some light on the traversable wormhole \cite{Susskind1}: “It is especially interesting that if Tom encounters objects during his passage from Alice’s side to Bob’s side, his experiences may be recorded in his memory.
 This would allow him to report the conditions in the wormhole to laboratory observers.
 Quantum teleportation through the wormhole is a real game-changer; it provides a direct way to observe the interior geometry of a wormhole.
 One can no longer claim that life behind the horizon is unphysical, meaningless, unobservable, or scientifically unfalsifiable”.
-Susskind points out that “quantum teleportation of a single qubit through a channel of a single bell pair is already an experimental reality.
-ER=EPR allows it to be interpreted as teleportation through a Planckian wormhole”.
-In 2017 Susskind claimed that this opens a possibility for seeing quantum gravity in a lab equipped with quantum computers.
-I will discuss quantum gravity in the lab in section \ref{9}.
+Susskind pointed out that quantum teleportation of a single qubit through a channel of a single Bell pair was already an experimental reality.
+ER=EPR would allow it to be interpreted as teleportation through a Planckian wormhole.
+He claimed this would open a possibility for seeing quantum gravity in a lab equipped with quantum computers.